tymokvo/csharp-sdk/docs/RegistriesApi.md

 ## PostPlugin

-> AnyType PostPlugin (string owner, string type = null, System.IO.Stream package = null)
+> AnyType PostPlugin (string owner, System.IO.Stream package)

 Push a plugin to the registry